OptimusGREEN/ha-addons-dev/addon_gotify/README.md

 ### Important Notes

 - **Change default credentials**: Always change the default username and password before first use
+- **Password persistence**: After the initial setup, changing the admin password through the Gotify web interface will be preserved across add-on restarts
+- **Configuration persistence**: User accounts, applications, and settings made through the web interface are stored in the database and will persist
 - **Port mapping**: The add-on maps the internal port to 8080 on your Home Assistant host
 - **Data persistence**: All configuration, messages, and uploaded images are stored in `/data/`

+## Initial Setup

+### First Time Setup

+1. Start the add-on with default credentials (`admin`/`admin`)
+2. Access the web interface at `http://[HOME_ASSISTANT_IP]:8080`
+3. **Immediately change the default password** through the web interface:
+   - Click on the user icon in the top-right corner
+   - Select "Change Password"
+   - Enter a strong password
+4. The new password will be preserved across add-on restarts

 ## Usage